Matera

 I definitely recommend renting a car.
 The area is very easy to drive around and towns are close to each other.

 Puglia is a wonderful region of Italy.
 You will fall in love with it, as I did.
 It is truly beautiful and unique.
 I suggest staying at least a week.
 This will allow you to see all its splendor.
 It will also let you soak up the wonderful culture and enjoy the delicious local cuisine.
 Other great towns to visit are Polignano a Mare, Lecce, Locorotundo, and Ostuni.
-Additionally, Matera (in the region of Basilicata) is amazing.
+Additionally, Matera (in the region of Basilicata) is a must see!

 Polignano a Mare Puglia